Dodgers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in nine of their past 10 games and have won seven of those contests.

-- In their last 10 games with a total, the Dodgers and their opponents have combined to hit the over five times.
+- In their previous 10 games with a total, the Dodgers and their opponents have combined to exceed the over/under on four occasions.

 Dodgers Betting Records & Stats

-- The Dodgers have gone 26-15 in games they were listed as the moneyline favorite (winning 63.4% of those games).
+- The Dodgers have come away with two wins in the four contests they have been listed as the underdogs in this season.

-- Los Angeles has gone 21-14 (winning 60% of its games) when playing as moneyline favorites of -130 or shorter.
+- Los Angeles has entered four games this season as the underdog by -110 or more and is 2-2 in those contests.

-- Based on this matchup's moneyline, the Dodgers have an implied win probability of 56.5%.
+- The Dodgers have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.

-- Los Angeles has combined with opponents to go over the total 24 times this season for a 24-20-1 record against the over/under.
+- Los Angeles' games have gone over the total in 24 of its 46 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.